 To use Google Analytics with Rapido, you will also need to create a Google Analytics account and get a tracking ID.
 To create an account and get the ID, follow these steps:

 - After creating the account, enter the admin section

 Enhanced Ecommerce is a feature provided by Google Analytics, that assists you in gathering information regarding how users interact with the products from your web shop.
 With enhanced ecommerce, you can measure anything from, product clicks, views of product details and additions or removals from shopping cart etc.

-To work with the Ecommerce features, you will have to configure your settings in Google Analytics.
-To do so, go to admin then click on E-commerce Settings and make sure your settings match the settings shown in the picture below (Figure 6.1).
+To use the Ecommerce features, you will have to configure your settings in Google Analytics.
+To do so, go to admin, click on E-commerce Settings and enable E-commerce and enable Enhanced E-commerce reporting (Figure 5.1).